-32. Am I paying for the expense twice?
+33. Am I paying for the medical expense twice?+

 Payment must be submitted electronically through the business’s online banking system (similar to paying a utility bill) at the time your claim is filed.
 Olympia’s website will direct you to the appropriate page if you are required to utilize your online banking system when your claim is being submitted.

-The maximum annual limit is $15,000 per enrolled employee.
-This amount is shared between your entire family, meaning that anyone enrolled in your account can claim up to that amount.
+The maximum annual limit is $15,000 per enrolled employee, with a maximum of two - owner and spouse.
+This potential claim amount is shared between your entire family, meaning that anyone enrolled in your account can claim up to that amount.

-35. Can the maximum annual benefit be increased?
+36. Can the maximum annual benefit be increased?+

 Yes.
 The applicable form is available to all clients through their personal portal of MyOlympia and identifies the relevant fees associated with the increase.
 There is a 10% fee for every claim over the limit.

-36. How come your Plus and Basic plan have no administration fee?
+37. How come your Plus and Basic plan have no administration fee?+

-Olympia has streamlined the Plus and Basic HSA plans so that customers don't have to worry about administration fees on claims.
+Olympia has streamlined the Basic, Plus, and Deluxe plans so that customers don't have to worry about administration fees on claims.
 All our costs are built into the set up fee.
-You can claim up to the $15,000 limit and still enjoy no fee claims.
+You can claim up to the $15,000 limit per employee (max.
+2: owner + spouse) and still enjoy no fee claims.

-37. How many employees can be enrolled in HSA Plus and Basic?
+38. How many employees can be enrolled in HSA Basic, Plus or Deluxe?+

 2 employees at most (owner and spouse).
 Dependants claimed on your tax return can also qualify as dependants under an HSA.

-38. When are benefits renewed under an HSA?
+39. When are benefits renewed under an HSA?+

 The plan year end is one year from the effective date, less one day (the plan automatically renews on the same day each year).

-The HSA Group plan is for a small business with arm's length employees.
+The HSA Group plan is for a small business with staff (arm's length employees).
 In this corporate structure, think of an HSA as an employees benefits plan which reimburses your employees for medical expenses with tax free dollars.

-40. Can I sign up for the HSA Basic / Plus plan if I have arm's length employees?
+41. Can I sign up for the HSA Basic, Plus, or Deluxe plan if I have arm's length employees?+

 No, you cannot.
 The digital claims platform is built according to your corporate structure.
 If you have arm's length employees, sign up to the Group plan.

-41. How do I submit a claim in the HSA Group plan?
+42. How do I submit a claim in the HSA Group plan?+